 7. Register Together

 It might seem tedious and the opposite of a good time to browse tons of stores and scan barcodes, but registering for gifts can be a really fun thing to do together.
 Plus, what isn't to love about presents and new things for your life together?
-Don't be a danny downer when it comes to the registry.
+Don't be a Danny downer when it comes to the registry.

 8. Show Your Appreciation

 Not just to her, but to everyone involved in making your day happen.
-Stop by to thank you in-laws, friends, and those that are there to make your day special.
+Stop by to thank you, in-laws, friends, and those that are there to make your day special.
 These people are those that are there for you and you should let them know that you appreciate their support and love.

 9. Don't Forget Romance

-The days between the proposal and the wedding day aren't just about choosing flower arrangements and tablecloths — they are about really reveling in being in love with each other and the step you are about take.
+The days between the proposal and the wedding day aren't just about choosing flower arrangements and tablecloths — they are about really reveling in being in love with each other and the step you are about to take.
 Don't let romance go to the wayside during this important time because it will help you be closer and happier, which is what getting married is all about in the first place.

 10. Pick Your Battles, Share Your Ideas, & Be Realistic

-Fights are going to happen at least a few times when stress-levels are high, so practice picking your battles.
+Fights are going to happen at least a few times when stress levels are high, so practice picking your battles.
 However, that doesn't mean you should be a pushover when she decides that you will wear a pink tie.
 This process is the first step is learning how to really work together as a couple and navigate the good times and the bad times.
 As they say, consider it practice for when the honeymoon wears off.
 During the wedding planning/engagement phase, practice compromise, sharing your ideas, open communication, and remember to be realistic.
 The same goes for her.
 So when she wants to spend lots more on the wedding day, when she doesn't want to have sex on your wedding night after the long and tiresome wedding day, and when times get rough, remember why you guys love each other and that some things don't matter at the end of the day.

 Hey, it might seem like a lot and it might seem like the scariest day ever is headed your way, but being a good groom is about respect, support and understanding more than anything else.
-Keep those three things in mind and you'll conquer this groom thing with no problem.
+Keep those three things in mind and you'll conquer this grooming thing with no problem.
 And remember, there are only great times to come.